4 snuggle-up days with 3/4 board, beauty voucher and free access to our wellness area up from € 312> go to website <

 Phone:+39/0474/678060

-In two rooms, the museum of Sesto which was opened in 1969, shows mainly projects and sketches of many fresco paintings, water-colour paintings and graphical works of the famous southtyrolian painter Rudolf Stolz (1874-1960).
-Amongst his main works are 'danza della morte' (Dance of Death) in the cemetary in Sesto, and several fresco paintings on the arches of the cemetary.
-In honour of his pieces of work the Municipality of Sesto built a museum in the central square.
+In two rooms, the museum of Sesto which was opened in 1969, shows mainly projects and sketches of many fresco paintings, water-colour paintings and graphical works of the famous South Tyrolean painter Rudolf Stolz (1874-1960).
+Amongst his main works are 'danza della morte' (Dance of Death) in the cemetery in Sesto, and several fresco paintings on the arches of the cemetery.
+In honor of his pieces of work the Municipality of Sesto built a museum in the central square.
 The museum was planned by the painters son in law, the architect Erich Pattis.
 The painters daughters donated more than 160 of his pieces of work to the museum after his death.

 Moos, Dolomitenstraße 16